Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

 When viewing tilings as combinatorial decorations on orbifolds, it becomes natural to consider the more general situation of finite volume orbifolds and thus more general symmetry groups for the tilings than for classical Delaney-Dress tiling theory.
 There are a number of ways of approaching this problem.
-In \cite{DRESS1987}, the statements made for the case of bounded tiles work just as well for an equivariant tiling theory for symmetry groups with cusps\footnote{See \cite[Section $4$d)]{DRESS1987} in particular}.
-For the theory to incorporate such punctures, one still looks at tesselations in terms of chamber systems and geometric cell complexes and treats the cusps as marked points belonging to the surface, but when embedding these into a manifold to obtain a tesselation, one needs to remove the cusps before embedding.
-Geometrically, the idea corresponds to pushing the punctures to the boundary of the unit circle in the Poincar\'e model for $\mathbb{H}^2.$ Alternatively, a puncture in the orbifold, corresponding to a parabolic transformation in $\mathbb{H}^2$, can be seen as the limit of a sequence of gyration points of increasing order, with order $\infty$.
+Section $4$d in \cite{DRESS1987}, includes a sketch of how to adapt the statements made for the case of bounded tiles to work for an equivariant tiling theory for symmetry groups with cusps.
+To incorporate punctures, one treats the cusps as marked points belonging to the surface and analyses equivariant tilings in terms of chamber systems and geometric cell complexes like in the original setting.
+As a triangulation of a 2D orbifold, this means that there is a vertex of the chamber system that is placed on a puncture.
+When embedding these into a manifold to obtain a tesselation, one needs to remove the cusps before embedding.
+Geometrically, the idea corresponds to pushing the marked points to the boundary of the unit circle in the Poincar\'e model for $\mathbb{H}^2.$ Alternatively, a puncture in the orbifold, corresponding to a parabolic transformation in $\mathbb{H}^2$, can be seen as the limit of a sequence of gyration points of increasing order, with order $\infty$.
 This is in line with the Conway notation for orbifolds.
 From this point of view, the tilings for finite volume orbifolds with punctures are attained as limits of tilings for orbifolds where the puncture is a gyration point of increasing order.
-We will therefore treat the cusped case in the same way as the classical case, except where we highlight differences, but with order $\infty$ singular points.
+We will therefore treat the cusped case essentially in the same way as the classical case, but with order $\infty$ singular points.

-The theory for orbifolds with boundary can be dealt in the following way.
-We can replace all boundaries with mirrors, with each mirror/boundary component contributing a $-1$ to the Euler characteristic.
-The resulting orbifold induces a tesselation of $\mathbb{H}^2$.
-We now apply combinatorial tiling theory as before, and simply remove the mirrors, replacing the mirror symmetries with the hyperbolic transformations that represent the boundary deck transformations in $\Iso(\mathbb{H}^2).$ The boundary of the tesselated submanifold of $\mathbb{H}^2$ is then a result of the boundary and symmetry operations of the original smaller orbifold it covers.
+The case of a surface with boundary can be treated similarly by simply assuming that the boundary is covered by edges of the tiling for the barycentric subdivision and subsequently treating the chambers along the boundary as neighbouring themselves.